jisungl/Are-Two-High-Safeties-Ruining-Football/README.md

 ## Overview

-This project challenges the popular narrative that two-high safety defenses are limiting explosive offensive plays in the NFL.
+This article challenges the popular narrative that two-high safety defenses are limiting explosive offensive plays in the NFL.
 Through interactive visualizations, we reveal that defenses aren't actually running more two-high coverages, but rather disguising them better through post-snap rotations.
-This is an educational article covering relatively complex football concepts, written for an audience that may not necessarily be familiar with football.
+This educational article covers relatively complex football concepts, written for an audience that may not be familiar with the sport.

 ## Technologies